Andries de Graeff: Marriage and progeny

+Andries de Graeff was also tempted to marry off his children to people from different circles.
+The marriages of his daughters, especially Arnoldina's with Baron Van Voorst, showed a conscious rapprochement with the Orangism camp in the republic even after his political end.
+Andries de Graeff was probably not as anti-Orangist as his politics would suggest.
+The historian Rob van der Laarse looks at these two connections, this deliberate approach to the Orange camp, but as forced marriages.

 Politics

 Influence

-Both brothers Andries and Cornelis de Graeff were very critical of the Orange family’s influence.
-Together with the Republican political leader Grand Pensionary Johan de Witt, the De Graeff brothers strived for the abolition of stadtholdership.
+The De Graeff family was in the circle of the Amsterdam oligarchy of the Golden Age and belonged to the ruling states oriented patriciate of the province of Holland.
+Both, Andries and his older brother Cornelis de Graeff, were critical of the Orange family's influence.
+Together with the Republican political leader Grand Pensionary Johan de Witt, the De Graeff-family strove for the abolition of stadtholderships, but also try to keep a good relationship with them and their sympathizers.
 They desired the full sovereignty of the individual regions in a form in which the Republic of the United Seven Netherlands was not ruled by a single person.
 Instead of a sovereign (or stadtholder) the political and military power was lodged with the States General and with the regents of the cities in Holland.

 During the two decades the De Graeff family had a leading role in the Amsterdam administration, the city was at the peak of its political power.
 This period was also referred to by Republicans as the ‘Ware Vrijheid’ (True Freedom).
 It was the First Stadtholderless Period which lasted from 1650 to 1672.
 During these twenty years, the regents from Holland and in particular those of Amsterdam, controlled the republic.
 The city was flush with self-confidence and liked to compare itself to the famous Republic of Rome.
 Even without a stadtholder, things seemed to be going well for the Republic and its regents both politically and economically.

 Career

-Andries de Graeff was from 1646 a member of the vroedschap and from 1657-71 mayor seven times in the difficult times of the First Stadtholderless Period.
-Between 1650 and 1657 he was advisor of finances and finance minister of Holland at The Hague.

-Like his brother Cornelis, their cousin Andries Bicker and Joan Huydecoper van Maarsseveen De Graeff became one of the main figures behind the building of a new city hall on the Dam, which was inaugurated in 1655.

-In 1650 he started his career as advisor at the Court of Audit of Holland and West-Friesland (Grafelijke rekenkammer van het domeinen van Holland en West-Friesland) at The Hague.
-After he became Statutory auditor (Rekenmeester der Grafelijke domeinen van Holland en West-Friesland) there he went back to Amsterdam, and took place as a sort of chairing mayor of this city.
-After the death of his brother Cornelis, De Graeff became the strong leader of the republicans.
-He held this position until the rampjaar.

-He also became an advisor of the Admiralty of Amsterdam and in 1661 he was made an advisor of the States of Holland and West Friesland.